dysthe/atomify/description.md

 # Introduction

+Statistical mechanics allows us to go from the atomic hypotesis to theories for macroscopic behavior.
+We can also study the behavior of a system in detail by calculating and following the motion of each atom in the system, this is what molecular dynamics (MD) is about.

+The following examples, exercises and projects using MD are part of the curriculum of the course Fys2160 Thermal and statistical physics.

+# First simulation using Atomify Lammps

+Find the example entitled: **My first MD simulation**

+# Diffusion simulations

+There are three diffusion examples we will work with entitled:
+* **2D diffusion MSD**
+* **2D diffusion VACF**
+* **3D diffusion MSD**

 In these simulations, we simulate atoms diffusing in a liquid and measure the diffusion coefficient using methods like mean square displacement and velocity auto correlation.

 The mean square displacement is defined as